mike-feldmeier/env-wrapper/README.md

 Version | Changes
 --- | ---
-1.0.7 | Documentation revamp
+2.0.0 | Updated to be more ES6 friendly; load is now async 1.0.7 | Documentation revamp
 1.0.6 | Fix to handle .env file values with embedded '=' symbols 1.0.5 | Changed load to sync operation; Fix to path calculations